dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-0-prerequisites.markdown

 {% include mathjax.html %}

 # Prelude
 I remember waiting for the ISS as night fell.
 Standing next to a lake just after sunset, waiting for that little fleck of light to come over the horizon.
 For a few moments as it passed overhead, the astronauts aboard were no farther away than my grandparents, a few states over.
-But this proximity was fleeting; moving at over 17,000 mph, it would rapidly dim, and disappear over the horizon, daring me to meet it again another night.
+But this proximity was fleeting; moving at over 17,000 mph, it rapidly dimmed, and disappeared over the horizon, daring me to meet it again another night.

 How to find it?
 There were, and are, quite a few excellent [sites](https://heavens-above.com) that will predict visible passes of the ISS and other satellites.
 But the process was always opaque and mysterious to me.
-You put in your current location, and it tells, to the nearest second, when it will appear.
-Without fail, it always does.
+You put in your current location, and it tells you, to the nearest second, when it will appear, and without fail, it always does.

-A few years ago, I set out to learn for myself how this process works, and finding a dearth of quality explanations, decided to document it.
+A few years ago, I set out to learn for myself how this process works, and finding a lack of quality explanations, decided to document it myself.
 This is the beginning of that journey.
 I hope you'll join me as we attempt to build a minimal satellite tracker.

 # Technical Prerequisites
 I'll be writing this project in python, and posting code to a GitHub repository.
 I recommend you install Python locally, so you can follow along easily.
 If you're familiar with setting up a development environment, you can safely skip this portion.
 Otherwise, the easiest way to get up and running is to go install [Anaconda](https://www.anaconda.com/distribution/).
 Make sure you install **Python 3**.
 I'm going to assume a knowledge of very basic programming, or the ability to read python.